uc-cdis/covid19-tools/covid19-notebooks/readme.md

 ### "COVID-19 X-ray images classification" notebook:

 Recent findings obtained using radiology imaging techniques suggest that such images contain salient information about the COVID-19 virus.
 Application of advanced artificial intelligence techniques coupled with radiological imaging can be helpful for the accurate detection of COVID-19.
 This notebook is a replication of the [DarkCovidNet model](https://pubmed.ncbi.nlm.nih.gov/32568675/) to classify radiological images as indicative of either "COVID-19" or "No Finding" to assist in the diagnosis if COVID-19.

-### "SEIR Forecast" notebook:

-In seir-forcast notebook, we demonstrate a SEIR model for COVID-19 in Cook County, Illinois, using data sourced from New York Times.
-We optimized parameters using reported cases and reported deaths in Cook County.
-This notebook is intended to demonstrate the usage of COVID-19 data for epidemiological modeling and is not intended for rigorous scientific interpretation.